nanoframework/nf-Community-Contributions/libraries/BufferedBleSpp/README.md

 The nanoFramework project code is in folder BufferedBleSppNanoF.

-The Xamarin Forms project code is folder BufferedBleSppXam.
+The Xamarin Forms project code is in folder BufferedBleSppXam.

 There are two objects, both called BufferedBleSpp, one for each platform.